-Dr. Adam Duberstein is a clinical and consulting psychologist.
-He earned his doctorate in clinical psychology from the Michigan School of Psychology, which is where he also earned his master's degree in clinical psychology.
-He holds a second master's degree in higher education and student affairs administration, and he has a bachelor's degree in English and psychology from Earlham College.
-Adam completed his APPIC-accredited psychology internship with Counseling and Psychological Services at Wayne State University.
+Dr. Adam Duberstein is a fully-licensed clinical psychologist who provides teletherapy to clients throughout Michigan, Vermont, and the states covered by PSYPACT.
+He earned his doctorate in clinical psychology from the Michigan School of Psychology, which is where he also received his master's degree in clinical psychology.
+He also holds another master's degree in higher education and student affairs administration from The Ohio State University, and he has a bachelor's degree in English and psychology from Earlham College.
+Adam completed his psychology internship with Counseling and Psychological Services at Wayne State University.

-In his free time, Adam can be found spending hanging out with his family, reading some good books, listening to music (he is always interested in music suggestions), or exploring Michigan's hiking trails with his two energetic dogs.
+In his free time, Adam can be found listening to music (he is always interested in music suggestions!), reading some good books, or exploring Michigan's hiking trails with his large and energetic rescue dogs.